StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/teams.md

     **- Text template**

-    The message content to be sent to the Microsoft Teams endpoint.
+    The message content to send to the Microsoft Teams endpoint.

-    If an [Adaptive Card](https://adaptivecards.io/) template is not provided, a plain text template is required.
-In version 5.4.3, plain text will automatically convert into an Adaptive Card format, which is structured using JSON.
+    If an [Adaptive Card](https://adaptivecards.io/) template isn't provided, you must use a plain text template.
+In version 5.4.3, TheHive automatically converts plain text into an Adaptive Card format structured with JSON.

     Select **Add Variable** to dynamically insert values using available variables.